-• CATEGORY: The ID column stores unique id for this category and it is the primary key for the table.
+• CATEGORY: Relational table that stores information about catalog categories.
+Each row in this table would represent a category.
+The ID column stores unique id for this category and it is the primary key for the table.
 PARENT\ID contains the parent category id.
 This is also a foreign key referencing the ID column, as any parent category would be a category itself.
 This column would contain a NULL value for the category at the hierarchy top, as it has no parent.
 NAME contains the name of the category.
-ABSTRACT\IND is a flag to be set if this category should have no concrete products in it.
-This table is related with relation R1 to itself as a category may have multiple child categories.

-• ATTRIBUTE table: contains the attributes of a category.
+ABSTRACT\IND is a flag to be set if this category should have

+- no concrete products in it.
+UPDT\DTTM contains the timestamp that this row has been last updated.
+This information would be used to apply an optimistic concurrency control pattern.
+This table is related with relation R1 to itself as a category may have multiple child categories. - ATTRIBUTE table: contains the attributes of a category.
 Each row represents an attribute.
 The ATTRIBUTE\ID is a unique id for the attribute, and it belongs to the category defined by CATEGORY\ID.
 ATT\NAME contains the name of the attribute.
-ATT\TYPE contains the attribute type.

-• ATTRIBUTE\VALUE table: contains values of those attributes defined in ATTRIBUTE table.
+ATT\TYPE contains the attribute type. - ATTRIBUTE\VALUE table: contains values of those attributes defined in ATTRIBUTE table.
 This value is stored in VALUE column.
-This table would store attribute values ATTRIBUTE\ATTRIBUTE\ID values associated with concrete products defined by PRODUCT\ID that belongs to a category identified by ATTRIBUTE\CATEGORY\ID.

-• PRODUCT table: this table associates the real instance of the product to a certain category.
-It contains the information about which product (PRODUCT\ID) is of which product type (CATEGORY\ID).

-• Relation R/2 means that a category would have many attributes, and each attribute belongs to one category.

-• Relation R/3 shows that an attribute may have many values stored, each value is associated to a different concrete product.

-• Relation R/4 shows that a category may have zero, one or multiple products stored in the catalog of that category type.

-• One variation of the implementation would be to define attributes common to all products as columns in the PRODUCT table, instead of defining and storing them as attributes in ATTRIBUTE and ATTRIBUT\VALUE tables.
+This table would store attribute values ATTRIBUTE\ATTRIBUTE\ID values associated with concrete products defined by PRODUCT\ID that belongs to a category identified by ATTRIBUTE\CATEGORY\ID. - PRODUCT table: contains the information about which product (PRODUCT\ID) is of which product type (CATEGORY\ID). - Relation R/2 means that a category would have many attributes, and each attribute belongs to one category. - Relation R/3 shows that an attribute may have many values stored, each value is associated to a different concrete product. - Relation R/4 shows that a category may have zero, one or multiple products stored in the catalog of that category type. - One variation of the implementation would be to define attributes common to all products as columns in the PRODUCT table, instead of defining and storing them as attributes in ATTRIBUTE and ATTRIBUT\VALUE tables.
 This is shown in the known uses section examples.
 This would enhance the system performance, however, it would limit the use of the e-catalog system for certain contexts like online stores.
 Other contexts, for example in a scientific research lab, may be interested with storing other common attributes for its research specimen catalog.

-7. Dynamic behavior
+Dynamic behavior